geiszla/machine-perception-21S/README.md

 ## Introduction

 ### 1. How to reproduce the results:
-cd to the root folder
+cd to the root folder and

 Run:
 ```
 python -u src/train.py --model [model] --n_epochs 2000 --lr 0.0005 --seed 42 --divide_lr_every 400